 Tiananmen Square and the Forbidden City

-Obviously a given for anyone visiting Beijing, Tiananmen Square and the Forbidden City are connected geographically and one of the best sightseeing experiences in Beijing.
-The square really is enormous, as is the portrait of Mao Zedong at the entrance to the Forbidden City.
+A given for anyone visiting Beijing, Tiananmen Square and the Forbidden City are connected geographically and one of the best sightseeing experiences in Beijing.
+The square is enormous, as is the portrait of Mao Zedong at the entrance to the Forbidden City.

 798 Art Zone